idorenyinudoh/aesth-vue-range-input/README.md

 <br>
 <br>

-a completely customizable and aesthetic range input component for vue 2.
+a completely customizable and aesthetic range input component for vue.

 ## Table of Contents
 1. [Features](#features)